Edwardsville, Illinois: Pop culture

 Scenes for the movie The Lucky Ones, starring Tim Robbins and Rachel McAdams, were filmed in downtown Edwardsville in June 2007.
 However, the scene filmed was set in Denver, Colorado, and banners were hung on Edwardsville's Main Street that read, "Welcome to Denver."

 Singer-songwriter Jackson Browne recorded "Cocaine" and "Shaky Town" in Edwardsville's Holiday Inn Room 124 for his album Running on Empty.
 The Holiday Inn at 3080 S. Route 157 was torn down and rebuilt as a Comfort Suites.

 A collection of poetry by Nigerian writer Kọ́lá Túbọ̀sún, Edwardsville by Heart (Wisdom's Bottom Press, November 2018), was based on the time the author spent in Edwardsville for three years as a Fulbright Scholar and student.
-The book was described by Howard Rambsy II of Southern Illinois University Edwardsville as “an artistic map disguised as a volume of poetry”, and by Ainehi Edoro, writing in Brittle Paper, as "a magical meeting place of travelogue, memoir, and poetry."
+The book was described by Howard Rambsy II of Southern Illinois University Edwardsville as "an artistic map disguised as a volume of poetry", and by Ainehi Edoro, writing in Brittle Paper, as "a magical meeting place of travelogue, memoir, and poetry."

 An episode of the TV series House Hunters was filmed in Edwardsville and aired in January 2018.
 The episode featured a local couple, Zach and Hannah, who grew up and went to school in Edwardsville.

+Education

+The vast majority of Edwardsville is in the Edwardsville Community Unit School District 7.
+Small pieces are in the Granite City Community Unit School District 9.
+Another small piece is in the Wood River-Hartford Elementary School District 15 and the East Alton-Wood River Community High School District 14.